andrew890/easysmf-samples/easysmf-rti/README.md

 # EasySMF-RTI Samples

-EasySMF-RTI is a Java class to read data from the z/OS SMF Real Time Interface.
+EasySMF-RTI is a Java package to read data from the z/OS SMF Real Time Interface.

-The z/OS SMF Real Time Interface provides a way for programs to read SMF records as they are written.
+The z/OS SMF Real Time Interface allows programs to read SMF records as they are written.
 The interface is RACF protected and does not require exits or APF authorization.

-These samples demonstrate various ways to use the EasySMF-RTI interface to read real time SMF data from Java.
+These samples demonstrate various ways to use EasySMF-RTI to read and process real time SMF data.

 ## rti-simple

-[rti-simple](./rti-simple) is a simple demonstration of the real time interface usage.
+[rti-simple](./rti-simple) is a simple demonstration of the core functions of the real time interface.

 It connects to an in memory resource, reads records and prints the date/time, record type and length.
 It disconnects from the resource and exits after reading 100 records, or when a MVS STOP command is received.

 ## rti-http-binary

-[rti-http-binary](./rti-http-binary) sends binary SMF data to a http(s) URL.
+[rti-http-binary](./rti-http-binary) sends binary SMF records to a http(s) URL.

 Multiple records can be combined into a single POST.
 The data is sent when there are no records immediately available in the in memory resource, or when the POST size exceeds a specified threshold.

-Test using rti-http-servlet.

-Requires Java 11 for the HttpClient.
+You can test this sample using the rti-http-servlet project to receive the records.

+This project requires Java 11 due to the use of the Java 11 HttpClient class.

 ## rti-http-json

-[rti-http-json](./rti-http-json) sends job end records in JSON format to a http(s) URL (SMF 30 subtype 5).
+[rti-http-json](./rti-http-json) sends job end records (SMF 30 subtype 5) in JSON format to a http(s) URL.

 The program reads SMF 30 subtype 5 records from an in memory resource, formats the major sections into a JSON record and POSTs the JSON text to a http(s) URL.

-Test using rti-http-servlet.

-Requires Java 11 for the HttpClient.
+You can test this sample using the rti-http-servlet project to receive the records.

+This project requires Java 11 due to the use of the Java 11 HttpClient class.

 ## rti-notifications